kismetwireless/kismet-web-docs/content/en/docs/readme/remotecap/remotecap.md

 * Authentication

-    Remote capture over websocket can authenticate either using the Kismet username and password, or using a restricted API key with the `datssource` role.
+    Remote capture over websocket can authenticate either using the Kismet username and password, or using a restricted API key with the `datasource` role.

 * Proxy capable